skip to content

 00:54:36 - Chris Ferdinandi

-Well, if it's helpful to you, I have an ebook boilerplate on GitHub that you can just copy paste.
-I think a couple of dependencies need to get updated because.
-No, but it's got a simple kind of like one liner that you can use to take those files and spit out like a finished book.
-Which is nice.
+Well, if it's helpful to you, I have an eBook boilerplate on GitHub that you can just copy-paste.
+I think a couple of dependencies need to get updated because Node.
+But it's got a simple kind of one-liner that you can use to take those files and spit out a finished book, which is nice.

 00:54:56 - Anthony Campolo